johnwargo/https-client-esp32-json-body/readme.md

 Waiting 30 seconds...
 ```

-In this case, the sketch connects to the Bacon Ipsum API and returns a 200 response (200) and a single line of meatty content.
+The sketch connects to the cloud function, passes the parameters as a JSON

+Bacon Ipsum API and returns a 200 response (200) and a single line of meatty content.

 Every 30 seconds, the sketch goes back for more content.
 I could have made the sketch only connect once, but what's the fun in that.
 I added a longer wait than the example sketch I started with since I didn't want to send too many requests to the server and have them block me for too many requests.